Training in Human Participants Protections

 Key personnel are those who have authority or responsibility for the design or management of the project, as well as those involved in recruitment or data collection activities.
-Individuals who typically do not require training (although they may benefit from it) are staff involved in data analysis only, individuals providing video services, or individuals in the community who distribute written materials or make announcements about the study according to written script(s) provided by the research team.
+Individuals who typically do not require training (although they may benefit from it) are staff involved in de-identified data entry, data analysis only, individuals providing video services, or individuals in the community who distribute written materials or make announcements about the study according to written script(s) provided by the research team.
 Any person who actually explains the study for recruitment purposes or attempts to answer questions about the research must receive training before doing so.

 One option for faculty, staff, and students is to take an online course in Human Subjects Protections hosted by the Collaborative Institutional Training Initiative (CITI), based at the University of Miami.
 This program offers online courses that can be accessed by anyone affiliated with UNI.
 (See the CITI Training Program link below).
 The CITI tutorials are engaging and many are tailored to specific areas of research.
 The tutorial takes an average of 2-3 hours (although it may take longer for some depending on the course and numbers of elective modules you complete), and does not have to be completed in one sitting.
 The training certificate from CITI will automatically be sent to the IRB office.

-In order to meet IRB requirements, you must complete the "Human Subjects Course", not the course Responsible Conduct of Research (RCR).
+In order to meet IRB requirements, you must complete the "Human Subjects Course", not the course on Responsible Conduct of Research (RCR).
 If you choose the RCR course, it will not be accepted by the IRB as documentation of training in human subjects protections.

 Training Video for Faculty Use